-6.2.2.
-Separation drive The separation drive has two goals.
-First, it ensures that at the end of the initiation, each bird is followed by at most one bird, (with the exception of the leader).
+2) Separation drive: The separation drive has two goals.
+First, it ensures that at the end of the initiation, each bird (except the leader) is followed by at most one bird.
 In addition, it aids in avoiding collisions between the birds.